Transfer Student Scholarships

 - Maintain full-time enrollment and a 3.3 GPA to receive full 2 years of funding

-- Underrepresented student groups (First Generation, Low-income, ethnic minorities) encouraged to apply
+- Underrepresented student groups (First Generation, Low-Income, ethnic minorities, and women) are encouraged to apply

 *Asterisk indicates that the scholarship can be applied for using the general IUPUI Scholarship Application available via your Onestart account.
 Click here for directions on applying.